 - One or more House Property

-- Capital Gains or loss on the sale of investments or property.
-It includes both short term and long term capital gains.
+- Capital Gains or loss on the sale of investments like shares and mutual funds or property.
+It includes both short-term and long-term capital gains.

 - Other sources.
-It includes winning from Lottery, bets on Race Horses and other legal means of gambling.
+It includes Interest income on FDRs, Dividend income, winning from the Lottery, bets on Race Horses, and income from other legal gambling means.

 - Foreign Assets/Foreign Income

 - Agricultural Income of more than Rs 5000

 - Resident not ordinarily resident and a Non-resident

 The total income from the above sources may exceed Rs 50 lakh.